etzl/among-stars/README.md

 then you can run the executable with `make run` or `./among_stars`

+## Project's Details

+You can look through [wikis](https://github.com/etzl/among-stars/wiki) for technical details, and more detailed description, which is a work in progress.

 ## Contributing

 Don't get confused with all branches.
 They're just how the project *could* continue.